 Internal job candidates

 Internal job candidates woes is something I hear about on a regular basis.
 Usually in a round about way: Johnny Unhappy is the currently employed but wants to quit his current gig and find a new gig in greener pastures aka, a completely different company.

 My SOP is to shift into my counselor/therapy “listen and probe” mode which usually concludes with one of the following standard responses:

 - “If you are unhappy with your manager or a co-worker, quitting isn’t going to help because you will run into a manager or a co-worker at the next gig that will piss you off.
 We need to learn to overcome these obstacles because they are not company specific. “ I realize this sounds like blah, blah, blah HR mumbo-jumbo, but I would personally never quit a gig because I don’t like a co-worker or a manager.
 These folks come and go and will probably change out as soon as you leave.

 - If you like the company but feel like you are in a dead end position, my advice is to first try to find a position in another department, within the company.
 It is easier to transfer within a company than it is to find a new position with a different company.
 Even if you start with a new company, you need to re establish your reputation with a new set of managers and co-workers, learn a new company culture and learn how to operate within new company politics.
 Lot of downside at the new company.

 At this point, most explain that it is impossible to transfer within their current company, they already tried this approach, there are no openings, and the classic:

 My company doesn’t hire internal job candidates!

 A classic response and one I hear on a very regular basis.
 They do hire internal job candidates, they just aren’t hiring you.
-I get it, your HR department must be filled with little bitches that don’t recognize your talents.
+I get it, your HR department must be filled with little dicks and bitches that don’t recognize your talents.